cabo/senml-jc/green.md

 * CBOR should be used for conveyance, while 'human-readability' should be off-loaded to higher layer tools
 * CBOR should always be used where stable semantics exist that are designed with build-in extensibility

+# Example Data Structures

+Example data structures are provided from {{RFC8428}}.
+The examples are encoded in both JSON and CBOR.
+In addition, the examples are provided in half-size float (float16) CBOR.
+The float16 values are not used for the "reduction" calculations.

+A summary of encoding sizes is provided below:

+{::include table.md}

 # LoRa energy consumption

 The LoRa configuration used in the following analysis is based on using SX1262 as the leaf node and SX1302 + SX1250 as the LoRa concentrator.